-These condensed consolidated financial statements for the three months ended February 28, 2023 and 2022 include the accounts of the Company and its subsidiaries.
-These condensed consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and therefore do not include all information and footnotes necessary for a fair presentation of financial position, results of operations and cash flows in conformity generally accepted accounting principles in the United States of America ("GAAP"); however, such information reflects all adjustments consisting solely of normal recurring adjustments, which are, in the opinion of management, necessary for a fair presentation of the results for the interim periods.
+These condensed consolidated financial statements as of August 31, 2023 and for the three and nine months ended August 31, 2023 and 2022 include the accounts of the Company and its subsidiaries.
+These condensed consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and therefore do not include all information and footnotes necessary for a fair presentation of financial position, results of operations and cash flows in conformity with generally accepted accounting principles in the United States of America ("GAAP"); however, such information reflects all adjustments consisting solely of normal recurring adjustments, which are, in the opinion of management, necessary for a fair presentation of the results for the interim periods.
 All significant intercompany accounts and transactions have been eliminated in consolidation.

 The unaudited condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and notes thereto together with management's discussion and analysis of financial condition and results of operations contained in the Company's annual report on Form 10-K for the year ended November 30, 2022.
-In the opinion of management, the accompanying unaudited condensed consolidated financial statements, the results of its operations for the three months ended February 28, 2023 and 2022, and its cash flows for the three months ended February 28, 2023 and 2022, and its cash flows for the three months ended February 28, 2023 and 2022 are not necessarily indicative of results to be expected for the full year.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements, the results of its operations for the three and nine months ended August 31, 2023 and 2022, and its cash flows for the nine months ended August 31, 2023 and 2022 are not necessarily indicative of results to be expected for the full year.